FIRST VISIT INFO

 - The front office staff will advise you of your financial responsibility on your first visit, if not before

-- We accept cash, checks, debit cards, VISA, MASTERCARD, and DISCOVER
+- We accept cash, checks, debit cards, VISA, Mastercard, American Express and Discover

 DO WE ACCEPT MEDICARE